Monday, September 16, 2024

 Discussing towing in the Dumplings

-I decided to attend RICKA’s Incident Management session yesterday.
+I decided to attend RICKA’s Incident Management session at fort Wetherill.
 We regularly practice assisted rescues on trips, but this would be an opportunity to practice more advanced rescues in real conditions.

 Demonstrating the scoop rescue

-The longer tow line works better when you are towing for a long distance – especially in swells so you don’t get run over by the towed boat as it comes down the face of the swell.
-I did tandem tows with the long line with Eric in a “V” and in-line configuration.
-On long tows, the knot and clip in the middle of the line created drag and a one point snagged a clump of sea grass that made it tough to paddle.
+The longer tow works better when you are towing for a long distance – especially in swells so you don’t get run over by the towed boat as it comes down the face of the swell.
+On long tows, the knot and clip in the middle of my tow line created drag and a one point snagged a clump of sea grass that made it tough to paddle.
 I might consider removing the second clip and daisy-chaining the rope for shorter tows.

 After using the tow belt we practiced contact towing with the person being towed simply grabbing the deck lines of the rescue boat and pushing/pulling the bows/sterns together depending on which way we were going.

-We practiced pulling people out of the rocks with tow lines and contact tows as we worked our way along the rocky coast over to Mackerel Cove.
+We practiced pulling boats out of the rocks with tow lines and contact tows as we worked our way along the rocky coast over to Mackerel Cove.

 As we rounded one headland we saw Kelly out of her boat holding her arm like she had a dislocated shoulder.
 Cam was able to get her back in her boat using a scoop rescue.
-The scoop rescue is used to float a tired or injured paddler into a partially submerged boat, which is then rolled back up, pumped out, and towed to safety.
+The scoop rescue is used to float a tired or injured paddler into a partially submerged boat, which is then rolled back up, pumped out, and towed to safety with a rafted tow.

 Reviewing the hand of god rescue